-Many a time, reactions are carried out with the amounts of reactants that are different than the amounts as required by a balanced chemical reaction.
-In such situations, one reactant is in more amount than the amount required by balanced chemical reaction.
-The reactant which is present in the least amount gets consumed after sometime and after that further reaction does not take place whatever be the amount of the other reactant.
-Hence, the reactant, which gets consumed first, limits the amount of product formed and is, therefore, called the limiting reagent.
+Many a time, the reactions are carried out when the reactants are not present in the amounts as required by a balanced chemical reaction.
+In such situations, one reactant is in excess over the other.
+The reactant which is present in the least amount gets consumed after sometime and after that no further reaction takes place whatever be the amount of the other reactant present.
+Hence, the or the amount of substance present in its given volume can be expressed in any of the following ways.